-Throughout this course students will learn the skills to make products, prototypes and samples using textile materials.
-They will gain the practical expertise to create high quality products using both traditional skills and modern technologies.
+Throughout this course students will learn the skills to explore creative journeys using textiles to realise their intentions.
+They will gain the practical expertise to create high quality artwork using both traditional skills and modern technologies.

-Students complete three projects that form Component 1 of the GCSE.
+Students complete 3 projects that form component 1 of the GCSE